frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 Handling inconsistent profiles
 ------------------------------

-**FEEDBACK REQUIRED**

-File-based profiles could be (but should not be) inconsistent between replica.

-This might need to be a manual upgrade task in case of inconsistent profiles between Dogtag instances in a replicated environment, or because the administrator may have already enabled LDAP profile replication in Dogtag.

-Alternatively, we take a "first upgrade wins" approach - whichever replica is upgraded first, its profiles are imported.
-On other replica, the presence of LDAP profiles is detected and no import is performed.
+We take a "first upgrade wins" approach - whichever replica is upgraded first, its profiles are imported.
+On other replica, the presence of LDAP profiles will be detected and no import or conflict resolution is attempted.
 This behaviour must be clearly explained and administrators who have custom profiles encouraged to check for inconsistencies prior to upgrade.